COMMUNITY

 ---------

-If you are on the current list and have a follow-up question, please contact Executive Assistant Denise Lawrence at 630-551-7326 or use the contact form at the bottom of this page.
+If you are on one of the Oswego Police Department's current lists and have a follow-up question, please contact Executive Assistant Denise Lawrence at 630-551-7326 or use the contact form at the bottom of this page.

 BENEFITS